EnigmaBridge/ebaws.py/connections.md

     * instance-id (required, fraud detection, continuity)
     * instance-type (client stats, support - e.g., size of RAM, recommendation on num. of certs)
     * placement (client stats, latency stats)
-    * public-ipv4 (required)
+    * public-ipv4 (required - for dynamic DNS feature)
-    * public-hostname (required)
+    * public-hostname (required - for dynamic DNS feature)

 * Port test on 443
-  * Testing whether port 443 is open for the LetsEncrypt domain verification
+  * Testing whether port 443 is open for the LetsEncrypt domain verification.
-  * Script starts a simple TCP server on the `0.0.0.0:443`
+  * Script starts a simple TCP server on the `0.0.0.0:443`.
-  * It tries to connect to the `public-ipv4:443`
+  * It tries to connect to the `public-ipv4:443` from the localhost.

 * EnigmaBridge new identity generation
   * Connects to `hut6.enigmabridge.com:8445`